-Take Care Fake Bear Torque Cake, by Heidi Lynn Staples.
-Mar 2012
+Take Care Fake Bear Torque Cake

 “Heidi Staples is one of the most sparkling, indelibly unique writers in English there is.
 Smart readers should follow her every move, including this quirky offering.
 She’s a beauty.”